shsagir/play-area-sync/docs/https.md

 ### You see a certificate warning

 You visit your Apps domain under the `https://` address and the browser throws an error that the certificate can't be verified.
+If you expect the cert in the browser, you see that the cert is issued for `*.frb.io` not for your domain.

-The cert is shown to be on `*.frb.io`.
-This happens, when the domain is brand new and the cert is not YET installed (can take up to 24 hours).
+This can happen, when the domain is brand new and the cert is not YET installed (can take up to 24 hours).
 In this case, please wait a little.

 This can also happen, when your domain is not routed to fortrabbit (YET), only domains that are already routed to fortrabbit will receive a Let's Encrypt cert.
-Please the domain settings in the Dashboard.
+Please see the domain settings in the Dashboard.

+There are also other edge cases when this can happen and is not resolving on it's own.
+One case is, that your domain has set CAA records (see above) with DNS.

 ### Cert is installed but browser bar is not green